floooh/floooh.github.io/_posts/2017-02-04-yack-counters.md

 _Wat_?

-For the high production volumes of the popular Western models it seems to have been cheaper to integrate as many functions as possible into a single chip, since at high volume, one chip is cheaper then 3 or 4 even if the development cost must be amortized and production capacity rented.
+For the high production volumes of the popular Western models it seems to have been cheaper to integrate as many functions as possible into a single chip, since at high volume, building one custom chip is cheaper than buying 3 or 4 off-the-shelf chips even if the development cost must be amortized and production capacity rented.
 Some home computers also started with a bunch of standard ICs which moved gradually into the gate array in later hardware revisions.

 In the East, the 8-bit 'home-computer-style' systems only played second fiddle to office computers.
 The home computers had to use the 'reject chips' that